What is a scope of work for construction?

 SOW best practices

 When it comes to developing an effective SOW for a construction project detail is the name of the game.
 Specificity will go a long way to appropriately allocate tasks, risk, obligations, and expectations.
 Terms and definitions must be defined with full transparency on timelines and deliverables to ensure all parties are on the same page.
 Adhering to an SOW means having an organized way to collect project-level data.

 An SOW is and should always serve as a contractual agreement.
 The SOW process is an important step for any project.
 It provides the opportunity for all parties involved to review and approve the project details before a proposal or any work ever begins.
 This is vital to ensure everyone is in agreement and ready to move forward.
 Gaining signatures is key to holding parties accountable, and settling disputes.
 Where an SOW is included in a proposal, you should consider a solution that allows you to share and sign off on proposals electronically, to save time on passing documents and collecting approval.

 Set reasonable and honest expectations

 When writing out an SOW, it’s key to provide a genuine and reasonable set of expectations for the project at hand.
 Developing honest and authentic estimates will go a long way in creating an accurate proposal.
 This benefits both parties and will save time and money in the long run.
 If extra opportunities or work is needed outside the original scope, change orders and administrative mechanisms are in place to redirect the project.

-A conscientious, detailed SOW is essential for setting a project up for success.
 A comprehensive SOW will serve as a north star for even the most complex projects and will be a lifesaver when eventual disputes, delays, or disagreements arise.
-Clearly identifying and allocating risks, tasks, and job details and having all parties unanimously agree in confidence will help foster better relationships and is the only way to have a productive and successful project.
+Clearly identifying and allocating risks, tasks, and job details and having all parties agree will help foster better relationships and is the only way to have a productive and successful project.